 - Aloe vera gel: Moisturizes the skin without giving it a greasy feel.
 It contains antioxidants including, beta carotene, vitamin C and E that can help improve the skin’s natural firmness and keep the skin hydrated. (buy here)

 Please note: I have not been able to source mica powder locally, except from this wholesaler (i.e. It’s not available to the general public.
 They are a business-to-business supplier).
-I am always looking and will update this space when I do eventually find it.
-In the meantime, you will have to buy mica powder internationally from a website like Amazon.
+The closest thing I’ve found which is available to the public is Inthusiam‘s powder which contains mica powder and other natural minerals, and it comes in a variety of colours.
+In the meantime, you will have to buy pure mica powder internationally from a website like Amazon.
 If you happen to find a local supplier, please let me know so I can share the details on my blog.
 I’d really appreciate it.

 Not sure where to find these, or other ingredients?
 My shopping guide may help you.

 - Makes about 5ml.

 - Mix well until all the powder is dissolved and no lumps remain.